 In just over four decades, Singapore has established itself as the pre-eminent financial centre for the Asia-Pacific region.
 Home to over 700 financial institutions (FIs) across the full spectrum of asset classes, Singapore offers a pro-business environment that allows for well-managed risk-taking and innovation, underpinned by high standards of financial regulation and strict supervision.
 Particularly in the wake of recent scandals affecting the industry that have had far-reaching consequences, Singapore’s robust but practical regulatory approach is integral in ensuring that it continues to thrive as a stable, sustainable business and financial hub.

 The main regulatory bodies in Singapore empowered to undertake financial services investigations and prosecutions are broadly as follows:

 Typical internal investigations involve conducting interviews with relevant employees, management and directors, collection and forensic review of documents, emails, telephone records and electronic device transmissions, and tracing of the proceeds of fraud.
-External third parties, such as lawyers, accountants, forensic investigators and computer experts are often asked to assist in the investigations.
+External third parties, such as lawyers, accountants, forensic investigators and computer experts, are often asked to assist in the investigations.

 Depending on the seriousness and nature of the matter, the individuals being interviewed or whose conduct is being investigated may retain their own lawyers.
 If there are reasonable grounds to suspect that the investigations may lead to prosecutions or civil action, it is advisable to consider retaining lawyers at an earlier stage so that the statements given during the internal investigations may be considered with the benefit of legal advice.

 Care must be taken that there is no breach of banking secrecy under section 47 of the Banking Act or of personal data under the Personal Data Protection Act 2012 in the course of the investigation.
-One way to address the issue is to implement appropriate anonymising of any customer or personal information before it is referred to by the financial institution concerned.
+One way to address the issue is to implement appropriate anonymising of any customer or personal information before it is referred to by the FI concerned.